Where does Barbados’ culture originate?

-Two very distinct influences bleed into the culture of Barbados – one is English, the other is African.
-This blend of cultural influences makes the learning of Barbados a fascinating and unique melting pot.
+Two very distinct influences bleed into the culture of Barbados – one is English, and the other is African.
+This blend of cultural influences makes learning about Barbados a fascinating and unique melting pot.

 Historically, Barbados was an English / British colony dating back to when the first permanent settlers arrived on the island in 1627.

 The African influence on Barbadian culture primarily stems from the slave trade days.
-Since Barbados is the first island west of Africa, Barbados was an important trading stop.
-Therefore many West African slaves remained on the island to provide a sugar cane labor force.
+Since Barbados was the first island west of Africa, Barbados was an important trading stop.
+Therefore many enslaved West Africans remained on the island to provide a sugar cane labor force.

-Barbados is often believed to be incomparable to any other place in the world.
-With a combination of influences islandwide in everything from the people, food, local dialect, and so much more.
+Barbados is often considered incomparable to any other place in the world.
+With a combination of influences, everything from the people, food, local dialect, and much more.